Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 Concerning the layout and design, there will be improvements made by templating common UI building blocks, which will fix the issue of inconsistent design and make it easier to keep it consistent.
-Features such as collapsing subcategories have to be discussed further, to determine if it is necessary and if fit in the timeframe.
+Features such as collapsing subcategories have to be discussed further, to determine if it is necessary and if it fits in the timeframe.

 #pagebreak()